Blackfriars station: Station rebuild

 Blackfriars's roof is covered with solar panels to generate electricity.

 Blackfriars station was significantly renovated between 2009 and 2012 in a £500 million redevelopment programme to modernise the station and increase capacity.
 The terminal platforms at the station were closed on 20 March 2009 in order for work to begin.
 The original concept for the project was designed by Pascall+Watson architects, with execution by Jacobs and Tony Gee and Partners; it was built by Balfour Beatty.
 The office building above the station was demolished and replaced as part of the Thameslink programme.
 The new station is the same height and has a combined National Rail and London Underground ticket hall and ventilation shaft together with escalators and lifts between a mezzanine level for main line railway services and the sub-surface level for London Underground services.
 The Underground station also received major enhancements, with a new roof of glazed north lights and partial-height glazed side panels installed along the entire length of the bridge.

 The stumps of the old railway bridge.
-The leftmost row of stumps were strengthened in 2009 to support the new station and bridge.
+The rightmost row of stumps were strengthened in 2009 to support the new station and bridge.

 On the south bank of the river a new station entrance was built at Bankside, containing a second ticket hall.
 The through platforms were moved to the east side and extended along Blackfriars Railway Bridge to accommodate 12-carriage trains (in place of the previous eight).
 The layout has been altered by building new bay platforms on the west side, avoiding the need for through trains between City Thameslink and London Bridge crossing the paths of terminating ones.